ali1rathore/jupyterhub-minimal/README.md

 # Now build the docker image that users will use.
 This command will build a container from the Dockerfile in this repo
 export SINGLEUSER_IMAGE=singleuser
-docker build -t ${SINGLEUSER_IMAGE} https://raw.githubusercontent.com/ali1rathore/jupyterhub-minimal/master/Dockerfile
+sudo docker build -t singleuser https://raw.githubusercontent.com/ali1rathore/jupyterhub-minimal/master/Dockerfile

 # Download the jupyterhub configuration file (jupyterhub_config.py) from this repo
 wget https://raw.githubusercontent.com/ali1rathore/jupyterhub-minimal/master/jupyterhub_config.py